Code-Institute-Submissions/handcrafted-heart/README.md

 Contact form
 1. Click on the Contact page in the navbar.
 2. Fill in the fields, verify that they are required by leaving one out, and see that a text shows that says that you have to fill in that field.
 3. Click on the Submit button and verify that the form is not submitted, you are still on the page.
-(This is because this project did not require authentication, and is therefore something I´ll add later when there is time.)

 ### Bugs I came across while creating the site and while testing it
 *